fullstackenviormentss/yoast-acf-analysis/.github/CONTRIBUTING.md

 * add as much information as possible.
 For example: give us a clear explanation of why you think the feature request is something we should consider for the Yoast SEO plugins.

 ## I want to create a patch
-Community made patches, localizations, bug reports and contributions are very welcome and ACF Content Analisys for Yoast SEO to become the best it can be.
+Community made patches, localizations, bug reports and contributions are very welcome and ACF Content Analysis for Yoast SEO to become the best it can be.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.